o2r-project/api/docs/compendium/public_share.md

 # Public share

-Upload an unvalidated research compendium by submitting a link to a cloud resource.
+Upload a research compendium by submitting a link to a cloud resource using a regular HTTP `POST` request ("URL encoded". `application/x-www-form-urlencoded`).

 Currently, the following repositories are supported:

 - Sciebo (https://sciebo.de)
 - Zenodo or Zenodo Sandbox (https://zenodo.org or https://sandbox.zenodo.org)

 The upload is only allowed for logged in users.
 To run the upload from the command line, login on the website and open you browser cookies.
 Find a cookie issued by `o2r.uni-muenster.de` with the name `connect.sid`.
 Copy the contents of the cookie into the request example below.

 Upon successful download from the public share, the `id` for the new compendium is returned.